Dlang-UPB/D-Summer-School/docs/mem-management/auto-mem.md

 ```

 Always keep in mind these good practices:
-- loops, especially if they run many times, should be responsible only for arithmetic, as this is the quickest and most predictable type of computation; we should avoid as much as possible having conditionals inside loops (all modern CPUs implement branch prediction strategies, which can generate a lot of mispredictions inside loops), and even more so, memory allocations, in which your program requests memory from the operating system, which in turn allocates physical memory
+- loops, especially if they run many times, should be responsible only for arithmetic operations, as this is the quickest and most predictable type of computation.
+We should avoid as much as possible having conditionals inside loops (all modern CPUs implement branch prediction strategies, which can generate a lot of mispredictions inside loops), and even more so, memory allocations, in which your program requests memory from the operating system, which in turn allocates physical memory.
 - preallocating memory gives multiple advantages: 1) you can allocate when you know the performance will have a minimal negative impact and 2) you can allocate fewer times, because you can plan how you are going to use the memory before you use it, something that no automated memory management system can do out of the box

 ## Practice